-Mekong Quilts’ designers make use of the internet to communicate new designs with the hardworking quilters and sewers, reducing the carbon footprint they may result from traditional forms of interaction.
-Skills development and empathy ensures that the nimble hands of south-east Asian are put to effective use.
+Mekong Quilts’ designers make use of the internet to communicate new designs with the hardworking quilters and sewers, reducing the carbon footprint that may result from traditional forms of interaction.
+Skills development and empathy ensures that experienced hands are put to effective use.
 Designs of quilted and fashion products at Mekong Quilts often goes further than traditional imagery.
 Ideas inspired by south-east Asian ethnic cultures such as the Hmong of Northern Vietnam, and symbols borrowed from mother nature are combined with minimalist artwork to create handsewn masterpieces that fit every person, living space and bedroom.

 With strong emphasis on the conservation of the environment in mind, Mekong Quilts’ is dedicated to using materials that are both natural and ethically sourced locally.
 Mekong Quilts’ range of clothes and fashion accessories are also made of natural linen or cotton, and all papier-mache accessories or souvenirs are made only from recycled newspapers to limit further impact to the globe.
 In addition, a wide selection of hand-braided water hyacinth-based fibre bags are also unique to Mekong Quilts, highly functional as both shopping and daily-use handbags.